 The 10-second takeaway

-For the quarter ended March 31 (Q1), W.W.
-Grainger met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), W.W.
+Grainger met expectations on revenues and beat slightly on earnings per share.

 W.W.
-Grainger logged revenue of $2.28 billion.
-The 17 analysts polled by S&P Capital IQ predicted revenue of $2.30 billion on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+Grainger reported revenue of $2.38 billion.
+The 18 analysts polled by S&P Capital IQ expected sales of $2.40 billion on the same basis.
+GAAP reported sales were 5.9% higher than the prior-year quarter's $2.25 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $3.03.
 The 20 earnings estimates compiled by S&P Capital IQ predicted $2.96 per share.
 GAAP EPS of $3.03 for Q2 were 15% higher than the prior-year quarter's $2.63 per share.